ihmcrobotics/ihmc-pub-sub-group/Readme.md

 Make install copies the generated library in the resources folder.
 Two C++ test applications are provided, "SubscriberExample" and "PublisherExample".
 These are not installed but can be found in the cmake build folder under "cppsrc/FastRTPS/SubscriberExample" and "cppsrc/FastRTPS/PublisherExample".

 Note: When debugging, set CMAKE_BUILD_TYPE to "Debug" and use "make install" instead of "make install/strip" to preserve debugging information.
+Note: make with multiple thread (-j?) does not seem to work well.
+You have to run it multiple times because the swig plugin does not define dependencies in the right order.

 #### Windows